 Quick Sticky Rice and Mung Bean (Xoi Xeo)

-4 1/2 cups sticky rice (also called glutinous rice or sweet rice)
+4 1/2 cups glutinous rice (also called sweet rice)

 3/4 cup sugar